 Amazon’s huge footprint in the Inland Empire has helped the region to sustain the economic downturn better than other parts of the country.

-Amazon to open fulfillment center in Ontario also
+Amazon to open a fulfillment center in Ontario also.

 Amazon will also open a fulfillment center in Ontario in 2022.
 The center will hire over 1,500 employees from the region.
-The facility will handle delivery of smaller packages and employees will work with innovative technologies like robotics.
+The facility will handle the delivery of smaller packages, and employees will work with innovative technologies like robotics.